ABOUT OUR CHURCH

 "Treasuring Christ above all and helping others do the same."

-Toccoa First Methodist Church is a thriving congregation which welcomes all to our home.
 We offer a variety of worship experiences.
-The Contemporary Service at 8:30 AM, with a come as you are atmosphere, is coupled with contemporary praise and worship and modern relevant themes.
-Our Traditional Service at 11:00 AM offers a more formal church atmosphere with liturgy, pipe organ, and hymns.
+The Contemporary Service at 8:30 am, with its "come as you are" atmosphere, features contemporary praise and worship and modern relevant themes.
+Our Traditional Service at 11:00 am offers a more formal church atmosphere with liturgy, pipe organ, and hymns.

 Active participation can be found among our children and youth.
 We welcome and offer each young person a place where he or she can safely learn about Christ through play, small groups, relevant worship, and through missions both local and abroad.